wavefrontHQ/docs/pages/doc/visualize_histograms.md

 You can find histogram metrics in the histogram browser and query for them using an `hs()` query.
 You can also visualize histograms different chart types.

+{% include note.html content="You can examine histogram distributions in the histogram chart types, but can also examine regular metrics as bucketed data.
+Accuracy is higher if you're examining histograms, but examining telemetry data (ts metrics) in histogram charts is also useful." %}

 ## View Histograms in the Histogram Browser

 You can view histograms in the Histogram browser.